Three low-mass companions around aged stars discovered by TESS: Introduction

 NASA’s Transiting Exoplanet Survey Satellite (\tess) mission \citep{Ricker2015} is an all-sky transit survey, searching for planets around nearby bright stars, which also provides an exciting opportunity to enlarge the sample of transiting brown dwarfs.
 TESS has completed its Primary Mission (July 2018 - July 2020), where it observed most of the sky, and its First Extended Mission (July 2020 - September 2022) where it observed most of the sky a second time, and it is now in its Second Extended Mission (started September 2022) where it continues to re-observe the sky.
 Up to late 2022, \tess \ has successfully found more than 10 transiting brown dwarfs \citep[e.g.,][]{Grieves2021, Carmichael2022, Psaridi2022}.
 Light curves from \tess \ can provide us with the radius of a transiting brown dwarf, its period, and its orbital inclination.
-However, transit data alone are not sufficient to determine the masses, which are important to distinguish brown dwarfs from hot Jupiters.
+However, transit data alone are not sufficient to determine the masses, which are important to distinguish brown dwarfs from planetary-mass companions having similar radii.
 In addition, mass is a fundamental parameter for brown dwarf population studies as in the works mentioned above.
-Therefore, we need to observe the spectra of the host stars of transiting brown dwarfs to extract their radial velocities (RVs) and derive the true mass (instead of the minimal mass $m\sin i$) and other orbital parameters such as the eccentricity.
-Combining the information from transit and RVs, the sample of transiting brown dwarfs is ideal for population statistics and studies of their formation and evolution scenarios.
+Therefore, we need to observe the spectra of the host stars of transiting brown dwarfs to extract their radial velocities (RVs) and derive the true mass (instead of the minimum mass $m\sin i$) and other orbital parameters such as the eccentricity.